linduxed/linduxed.github.io/source/_posts/2014-06-22-adult-gaming.markdown

 Every time a non-gamer gets past the difficulties of just *playing* the game, remember that there's a mountain of things that they're not accustomed to;
-every one of these things can, depending on the person, be a thing that will scare away or intrigue.
+every one of these things can, depending on the person, be a thing that will either scare away or intrigue.
 The big problem is that when these things come at the person ten at a time or more, "scare away" is probably more likely.
 At the very least immersion will probably be broken, which is the last thing you want while playing.

 ## The prejudices